Terms of Business

 1. SIRS’ Responsibilities to You

-SIRS will provide advice only in relation to the Services as set out in the Engagement Letter and for no other purpose.
-SIRS disclaims any responsibility for the use of its advice for a different purpose or in a different context.
+1.2 SIRS will provide advice only in relation to the Services as set out in the Engagement Letter and for no other purpose.
+SIRS disclaim any responsibility for the use of its advice for a different purpose or in a different context.

-So far as it is practicable, the staff noted in the Engagement Letter will perform the Services.
-However, in order to provide the Services on a cost effective basis, SIRS reserves the right to use any personnel or sub-contractors to provide any part of the Services.
+1.3 So far as it is practicable, the staff noted in the Engagement Letter will perform the Services.
+However, in order to provide the Services on a cost-effective basis, SIRS reserve the right to use any personnel or sub-contractors to provide any part of the Services.

-In providing the Services SIRS may be subject to various legislative requirements, including,but not restricted to: the Regulation of Investigatory Powers Act 2000; the Police and Criminal Evidence Act 1984; the Criminal Procedures and Investigations Act 1996; the Proceeds of Crime Act 2002; the Money Laundering Regulations 2007; and the Data Protection Act 1998.
+1.4 In providing the Services SIRS may be subject to various legislative requirements, including, but not restricted to: The Regulation of Investigatory Powers Act 2000; the Police and Criminal Evidence Act 1984; the Criminal Procedures and Investigations Act 1996; the Proceeds of Crime Act 2002; the Money Laundering Regulations 2007; and the Data Protection Act 1998.
 To the extent required SIRS will act in accordance with the legislation stated above in connection with the conduct of investigations and the provision of the Services.

 2. Your Responsibilities to SIRS

-In order to enable SIRS to fulfill its responsibilities you agree, on request, to provide SIRS with complete and accurate information so far as such information is available, which may assist SIRS in performing the Services, on a timely basis including promptly making decisions as required.
+2.2 To enable SIRS to fulfil its responsibilities you agree, on request, to provide SIRS with complete and accurate information so far as such information is available, which may assist SIRS in performing the Services, on a timely basis including promptly making decisions as required.
 You agree that all information you provide to SIRS is not misleading and that you are authorised to disclose such information.

-Unless otherwise specifically agreed in the Engagement Letter, SIRS’ fees will be based on standard contingent or underwritten hourly rates, whichever SIRS in its absolute discretion deems appropriate, taking into account the level of staff assigned to the engagement.
-The seniority of staff assigned will be determined by the complexity of the matter and the degree of skill and responsibility involved, and will be at SIRS’ discretion.
+3.1 Unless otherwise specifically agreed in the Engagement Letter, SIRS’ fees will be based on standard contingent or underwritten hourly rates, whichever SIRS in its absolute discretion deems appropriate, considering the level of staff assigned to the engagement.
+The seniority of staff assigned will be determined by the complexity of the matter and the degree of skill and responsibility involved and will be at SIRS’ discretion.

 Detailed Trace Report (Standard) – £130.00 + VAT.
 Prepared with a view to assisting future enforcement proceedings and process serving

-48 hour Detailed Trace Report – £150.00 + VAT.
-(Working days from the day following receipt) Contents and enclosures same as Standard Report above
+48-hour Detailed Trace Report – £150.00 + VAT.
+Contents and enclosures same as Standard Report above

 Overseas Trace – £250.00 + VAT.
 This is the existing fee and is for trace reports that trace an individual from the UK to a different jurisdiction.
 If a trace is required with a last known address in a foreign jurisdiction the fee would be dependent upon which jurisdiction it is and a quote can be provided